Product

 Be human and relatable

-One of the most essential elements of a good bio is bringing out the human in you.
+One of the most essential elements of a good bio is adding a personal touch.
 Be relatable and give the readers a thorough impression of who you are.

 This applies to telling the readers about you as a professional and as a relatable person.